status-im/status-mobile/doc/how-to-launch-e2e.md

 And then hit ‘Build’.
 Once the job starts it picks up specified tests, runs them against provided apk and sends results to pull request.

-Even we have 16 parallel sessions for testing it’s a time consuming operation (whole test suite we have automated at the moment takes ~140 minutes to finish).
+Even we have 16 parallel sessions for testing it’s a time consuming operation (whole test suite we have automated currently takes ~140 minutes to finish).
 So for PRs we pick only set of `critical or high` (you can also use this in TEST_MARKS param for job) tests (otherwise some PRs could wait their turn of the scheduled Jenkins job till the next day).